Pony-Driland/Website/docs/data/characters/prisma/README.md

 This image just appeared randomly when I was working on AI.
 So I decided to share here.
 This image is not considered canonical for now.

+Prisma initially has personal rage about Vinny, now imagine her using this rage with her horn to "vaccinate" the Vinny's butt. <.>

 <img src="/img/characters/prisma/00007-77629153.png" height="500">